oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 if none of the conditions in any pair evaluates to `true`.
 Clients can specify a last pair whose condition is `true` to get a non-null "default/else/otherwise" result.

+Boolean expressions containing `DateTimeOffset` or `TimeOfDay` literals without the optional seconds part will introduce ambiguity for parsers.
+Clients SHOULD use whitespace or parentheses to avoid ambiguity.

 Clients SHOULD ensure that the results in all pairs are compatible.
 If all results are of the same type, the type of the `case` expression is